 Then I went to Hive B (the GA girls) but they had been affected by the alarm pheromone from Hive A, and were PO’d from the first contact.
 So, being a wuss, I thought that since the weather forecast was for another warm day to follow (29 March) that I’d simply let the yard calm down a bit and do that inspection on the 29th.

 The 29th turned out to be a lovely day except it was just bit windier than I like for an inspection but it was warm and sunny.
 So I toted another medium super out to the hive, along with my toolbox, and then went back to get the smoker.
-As I walked to within about 10 feet of the hive, I heard them–bees came pouring out of the hive.
+As I walked to within about 10 feet of the hive the Georgia girls (Hive B), I heard them–bees came pouring out of the hive.
 Swarm in progress, right before my eyes.

 The last time one of my hives swarmed I was lucky–the queen landed on my shoulder so I got that swarm easily.
 Luck was with me again today–the queen didn’t land on me, but in a short, squatty, multi-trunked bush that was infiltrated by a very thorny climbing rosebush, very close to the hive, and practically on the ground.